brifiction/sst-demo/README.md

 > The updates for this project will be irregular.
 When updated, we start using the CLI `npx sst update 1.2.20` - then follow the advised `CHANGELOG` notes & upgrade steps.

+**Will there be vulnerabilities discovered in SST peer dependencies?** Yes, as these discoveries does occur, and it's our job to identify & patch them - if found, please report them to the [`serverless-stack` community](https://github.com/serverless-stack/serverless-stack).

 For more information, see `package.json`, `tsconfig.json` and `sst.json` files.

 ## How does this project work?